 This because there is no way to uniquely identify a CD, it is a guess based on number of tracks and the duration of each track.

 In these cases do a manual lookup (find album info) and select the right album.

 This is because you have automatic update on.

-If you have used LP's, tapes, CD's for years it takes some time before you realize that there isn't such thing as an album in computer audio.
+If you have used for years LPs, tapes, CDs it takes some time before you realize that there isn't such a thing as an album in computer audio.
 There are files (the songs) containing the audio and the tags.

 So what is an album?
 A couple of songs with exactly the same description in the right tags.